sara-nl/surfsara-useradmin/README.md

 ## OpenNebula Logs

-In addition to the detailed information UserAdmin provides on the Invite resource all API, CLI and Sunstone actions are logged in `/var/log/one/oned.log`.
+In addition to the detailed information UserAdmin provides on the Invite and Migration resources all API, CLI and Sunstone actions are logged in `/var/log/one/oned.log` on the OpenNebula server.

 Migrating a user to a SURFconext account looks like: